 - All young people whose skeletons have matured, and who have a curve greater than 45 degrees.

 - Growing children whose curve has gone beyond 40 degrees.
-(There is still some debate, however, about whether all children with curves of 40 degrees should have surgery.)
+(There is still some debate about whether all children with curves of 40 degrees should have surgery.)

 Adult Scoliosis.
-Due to the increased chance of complications, health care providers are more reluctant to do surgery on this patient group.
+Due to the increased chance of complications, health care providers are more reluctant to do surgery on adult patients.

 Procedures will differ depending on whether a child has idiopathic scoliosis, or scoliosis due to muscle and nerve disorders (such as muscular dystrophy or cerebral palsy).
-In the latter cases, children also need a team approach to reduce their risks for serious complications.
-Average hospital stay is 4-5 days, with 4-6 weeks of recovery time.
-About 3-10% of surgical patients will require additional surgery within 10 years.
+In the latter cases, children need a team approach to reduce their risks for serious complications.
+The average hospital stay is 4 to 5 days, followed by 4 to 6 weeks of recovery time.
+About 3 to 10% of surgical patients will require additional surgery within 10 years.

 Before the operation, a doctor conducts a complete physical examination to determine leg lengths, muscle strength, lung function, and any postural abnormalities.
 The patient receives training in deep breathing and effective coughing to avoid lung congestion after the operation.
-The patient should also receive training in turning over in bed in a single movement (called log-rolling), before the operation.
-Psychological intervention, using cognitive-behavioral methods that help young patients cope, may be very helpful in reducing anxiety and pain after surgery.
+The patient should also receive training in turning over in bed in a single movement (called log-rolling).
+Psychological interventions using cognitive-behavioral methods to help young patients cope, may help reduce anxiety and pain after surgery.

 Patients are encouraged to donate their own blood before the operation, for use in possible transfusions.
-The patient should have no sunburn, rashes, or sores on the back before the operation.
+They should have no sunburn, rashes, or sores on their back before the procedures.
 These conditions could increase the risk for infection.

 Most scoliosis operations involve fusing the vertebrae.
-The instruments and devices used to support the fusion vary, however.
+The instruments and devices used to support the fusion vary.

 In the fusion procedure, the surgeon will:

 - Raise flaps to expose the backs of the vertebrae that lie along the curve.